sosy-lab/benchexec/doc/container.md

 Note that this feature is only available with an overlay mount for `/etc`, and thus a container that uses a different access mode for this directory will have `--keep-system-config` set by default.

+## Retrieving Result Files
+Files written by the executed tool to directories in the hidden or overlay modes are not visible on the host filesystem.
+In order to allow the user to access these files after the benchmarking, BenchExec copies them into an output directory.
+Note that files written to a directory in the full-access mode will not be affected by this.
+A pattern matching the following rules can be given to select only a subset of created files to be copied:
+- If the pattern is a relative path (does not start with `/`), it is interpreted as relative to the working directory of the tool, and the directory tree that is created in the output directory will also start at this point.
+- Absolute paths are also valid as patterns, and in this case the directory tree in the output directory will start at the root of the filesystem.
+- Relative patterns that traverse upwards out of the working directory (e.g., `..`) are not allowed.
+- The shell wildcards `?` and `*` are supported,
+  and if you use Python 3.5 or newer also the recursive wildcard `**`.
+- If a directory is matched by the pattern, all files in the directory will be copied recursively.
+- Only regular files are copied; symlinks, empty directories, etc. are ignored.

+This means that if you want to retrieve all files written by the tool below its working directory, use the pattern `.` or `*` (this is the default).
+If you want to retrieve all files written anywhere use `/`.
+For disabling the retrieval of result files altogether, use the empty string as pattern.

+For `containerexec` and `runexec`, the command-line parameters `--result-files` and `--output-directory` can be used to specify the pattern for matching result files and the directory where they should be placed.
+For `benchexec`, the pattern is given with a `<resultfiles>` tag in the benchmark-definition XML file, and the result files are placed in a directory besides the result XML file.

 ## Common Problems